On the Superlinear Relationship between SGD Noise Covariance and Loss Landscape Curvature: C-H Relation via Activity-Weight Duality

 \section{C-H Relation via Activity-Weight Duality}

 To overcome the inherent limitations of the Fisher approximation, we utilize the Activity-Weight Duality (AWD) framework proposed by \cite{fengActivityWeightDuality2023}.
-AWD establishes an exact correspondence between changes in the activity space due to variations in data and equivalent perturbations in the weight space, independent of the specific loss formulation.
+AWD establishes an exact correspondence between changes in the activity space due to variations in data and equivalent perturbations in the weight space, independent of the specific loss formulation, bypassing negative-log-likelihood and realizability restrictions while treating CE and MSE uniformly.